 We also recognize that PTAB proceedings are not limited to use as a counter-punch related to co-pending litigation.
 Our clients have effectively used the proceedings as part of a patent clearance strategy, to eliminate blocking patents that would otherwise pose as an obstacle to entry into a particular market.
 Even when litigation has not been threatened, PTAB proceedings can and have served as valuable tools to open new markets and generate market share.

-In this new and ever-changing area, we maintain our expertise by actively reviewing decisions of the Patent Trial and Appeal Board and reporting on significant decisions on our blog, www.ipr-pgr.com.
-We closely monitor decision trends at the Patent Trial and Appeal Board in order to best navigate all proceedings for our clients and achieve the best results in the most efficient manner.
+In this new and ever-changing area, we maintain our expertise by actively reviewing decisions from the Patent Trial and Appeal Board.
+We look closely for new trends that can give us an advantage and help our clients achieve the best results in the most efficient manner.

 Inter Partes Review

 Created by the America Invents Act, Inter Partes Review proceedings have already changed the face of patent litigation.
 Lower cost, lower burden of proof to invalidate, broader claim scope, among other advantages to patent challengers, means that there may be no greater opportunity and true reform to come from the America Invents Act than these post-grant proceedings.

 While the initial Final Written Decisions were decidedly in favor of Petitioners (a 96.4% cancellation rate as of March 16, 2014), more recent decisions have increasingly sided with Patent Owners, bringing down the total number of canceled claims to 82%.
 Critics of IPR proceedings try to argue the various ways in which the proceedings are skewed toward Petitioners.
 It is becoming increasingly clear, however, that the Inter Partes Review process has added an efficient and cost-effective avenue to test the patentability of patent claims outside of expensive District Court litigation.